Left-Truncated Health Insurance Claims Data: Theoretical Review and Empirical Application: Univariate analysis of health states

+One can avoid integration in the denominator in \eqref{ehaest}.
+Of the interesting states for $h$, $H$ and $S^1$, rewrite e.g. for $h=H$:

-Note that by the simple sample assumption, among those who survive $U_i$ (i.e. 2003), the portion in the study period at the age $t$ in state $h$ is asymptotically the same in the observed sample and in the population.
+Note that similar to \eqref{111}, by using the simple sample assumption, among those who survive $U_i$ (i.e. 2003), the portion in the study period at age $t$ in state $h$ is asymptotically the same in the observed sample and in the entire population.
 By the LLN, for fixed $t$,